GIRIRAJSHANKAR27/ToDolist/README.md

 # ToDolist
-A To-Do-list developed on the basis of react,
+A To-Do-list developed on the basis of react.